Alejandro Selkirk Island

 Alejandro Selkirk Island (Isla Alejandro Selkirk), previously known as Más Afuera (Farther Out (to Sea)) and renamed after the marooned sailor Alexander Selkirk, is the largest and most westerly island in the Juan Fernández Archipelago of the Valparaíso Region of Chile.
 It is situated 180 km west of Robinson Crusoe Island in the southeastern Pacific Ocean.

-The Archipelago was home to the marooned sailor Alexander Selkirk from 1704 to 1709, and is thought to have inspired novelist Daniel Defoe's fictional Robinson Crusoe in his 1719 novel about the character (although the novel is explicitly set in the Caribbean, not in the Juan Fernández Islands).
+The Archipelago was home to the marooned sailor Alexander Selkirk from 1704 to 1709, and is thought to have inspired English novelist Daniel Defoe's fictional Robinson Crusoe in his 1719 novel about the character (although the novel is explicitly set in the Caribbean, not in the Juan Fernández Islands).
 This was just one of several survival stories from the period that Defoe would have been aware of.
 To reflect the literary lore associated with the island and attract tourists, the Chilean government renamed the place Alejandro Selkirk Island in 1966.

 Geography

 The island measures 11 km north–south and 6 km east–west, and has an area of 49.5 km2.
 It is densely wooded and very mountainous and is marked by ridges and numerous deep ravines lead to a steep, rugged coast on the east side of the island off which are tremendous depths.
 The coastal cliffs are up to 1000 m high.
 The south, west and north sides of the island have sandy strips of beach which extend 161 m offshore in places.
 The highest peak, Cerro de Los Inocentes, rises to 1268 m in the southwest part of Alejandro Selkirk Island, where there is also a prominent rock with a hole through it.